 NSIP is working with Education Services Australia to provide LSA compliant support for the independent section nationally.

-If you are working in any school with a systems provider and would like to know how NSIP can help them to be part of teh LSA, please contact us.
+If you are working in any school with a systems provider and would like to know how NSIP can help them to be part of the LSA, please contact us.
 NSIP provides tools, training and advice to help all solution vendors participate in the LSA.

-IF you want to know more about the LSA, who is implementing it in your sector, or who your suppliers should talk to so they can be part of this national initiative please contact us.
+If you want to know more about the LSA, who is implementing it in your sector, or who your suppliers should talk to so they can be part of this national initiative please contact us.